Raiders vs. Packers Monday Night Football: Promo Codes, Odds, Moneyline, and Spread - Week 5

 Raiders vs. Packers Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available at different sportsbooks.
+Check out the odds, spread and over/under for this matchup listed on different sportsbooks.

 |Favorite